-7 Classic Filipino Merienda Treats
+7 Tasty Filipino Merienda Treats You Should Try

 Unlike the full meals served during breakfast, merienda serves as a short, often sweet, break in between full meals.
 Filipinos have inherited this light snack from their Spanish colonizers, although such meals are not uncommon in other places in the world.
 It is also commonly practiced in Italy and other southern European countries.